Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You should never need to prune your flowering shrubs more than once a year.
 Flowers take a long time to form, so if you continue to trim them every few months you will increase your chances of removing future blooms.
 Always use sharp, clean tools when pruning.
 This will prevent injury to branches and minimizes the risk of introducing disease.

 Flowering shrubs that bloom on new wood usually don't bloom until after June and are considered "late-flowering".
 These shrubs spend the first part of the season producing new wood, and the second part of the same season flowering.
-They should be pruned in late winter or early spring before the new growth starts.
-An example of this type of shrub is Mock Orange.

 Flowering shrubs that bloom on old wood usually bloom earlier in the season.
 Examples of this type of shrub include forsythia and lilacs.
 These shrubs produce flower buds along their stems during the preceding autumn, and should be pruned immediately after they bloom so that they can spend the rest of the season focusing on new growth.